cseanburns/semantic_web_development/src/2b1-using-vscode-and-github.md

     - `commit` message: add a descriptive message when committing&mdash;this is helpful for version control and collaboration
 - `push` the file: this updates the remote repository with the changes

-## Remote to Local
+### Remote to Local

 It's possible to edit and create files and directories on your remote repo (i.e., GitHub).
-I don't suggest doing this, because it means using GitHub's web text editor.
+I don't suggest doing this because it means using GitHub's web text editor.
 Although it's a decent online editor, it's not as powerful as VS Code.
 But if you do edit the remote repo through the browser, then you will want to sync any changes to your local repo.
 Like editing your local repo, the process involves staging and committing (with a commit) message any changes you've made in your remote repo.